rfarr/LogDefer-D/README.md

   * by storing logs in a structured format - you don't need to choose up front how you will render them or process them
   * structured logging allows log entries to be processed and queried much easier than a grep

 By itself, this module doesn't actually do any logging.
-It provides to you a "writer hook" that you implement to actually write/persist/whatever your log messages.
+It provides to you a hook that you implement to actually write/persist/whatever your log messages.

 This logger is inspired by the Log::Defer CPAN module written by Doug Hoyte.
-For more information about deferred logging and visualization see https://github.com/hoytech/Log-Defer and https://github.com/hoytech/Log-Defer-Viz
+For more information about deferred logging see https://github.com/hoytech/Log-Defer

 ### Basic Usage